 That window of opportunity closes each day, as other people come into their lives and our influence closes just a bit as they grow.
 As the teen years come and slowly pass us by, we realized that they need us a little less.

 It’s healthy, normal, and truly soemthing wonderful as they become independent with age, but it’s also a time when we need to intentionally spend time teaching them about the kind of people that they will one day become.

 It’s when we need to put a lot of effort into raising teenage sons & daughters who will become kind, responsible adults.

 I look at those shoes on my feet and push away the thoughts of how quickly they are growing.

-Ten lessons that I want our sons to know before they are teenagers.
+Raising Teen Sons: Ten lessons that I wanted our sons to know before they were teenagers.

 1- Be Happy and Be Kind.